 Add some milk and you get a latte or a cappuccino, add hot chocolate and you have a mocha.
-One way or another, there’s no denying that espresso is the favourite coffee drink of many.
+One way or another, there’s no denying that espresso is the favourite coffee drink of many and, if you like your espresso with extra bite, you might want to try a Ristretto shot.
 These days, though, there is plenty of choice when it comes to espresso makers and if you are a coffee lover, it’s worth harvesting the power of one of these hi-tech gizmos for the perfect cup of Joe.

 Technology has affected every part of our lives, and that applies to the world of coffee making as well.
 Below, we’ll take a look at different types of espresso machines and how espresso-making has changed, thanks to technological advancements.